Intercompany Software for Global Recharges and Balancing

-For companies with operations around the world, using a structure that includes a large number of legal entities, the process for properly booking transactions for activities that occur between entities can be a daunting task.
+For companies with operations around the world, using a structure that includes a large number of legal entities, the process of properly booking transactions for activities that occur between entities can be a daunting task.
 Having one Shared Services organization using either a global or regional delivery model, where processes can be standardized, can make a big difference.
 Certainly, also having software that can both simplify and automate the process is also an important part of a complete solution.

 Fortunately for members of Peeriosity, it is easy to get objective and unbiased feedback from peers who are interested in sharing their views and helping a colleague, with the option for participants to see the identity of others, with the ability to easily contact peers using Peer MailTM, an e-mail tool that is integrated into the Peeriosity solution.

-Recently, the Intercompany Process Leader at a member company used Peeriosity’s iPollingTM to understand what systems other companies were using to recharge global expenses and allocations, and reconcile and balance legal entities.
+Recently, the Intercompany Process Leader at a member company used Peeriosity’s iPollingTM to understand what systems other companies were using to recharge global expenses and allocations and reconcile and balance legal entities.
 Their current process was largely manual, using Excel, and they were unsatisfied with their current solution.
 The Peeriosity member used iPollingTM to draft two questions that examined this issue; first asking what solution was used, and second, the member company’s level of satisfaction with that solution.
-Responses were posted real-time, with visibility to company responses available to all Peeriosity members, allowing for direct communication with peers using Peeriosity’s integrated Peer MailTM capabilities.
+Responses were posted in real-time, with visibility to company responses available to all Peeriosity members, allowing for direct communication with peers using Peeriosity’s integrated Peer MailTM capabilities.

 The first poll question asked about the system used for the processing of intercompany global recharges and intercompany balancing and consolidation.
 The iPollingTM results indicate that 24% use SAP, with an additional 12% using a solution that includes heavy use of both SAP and Excel.
 20% of responding companies rely on Oracle, with 4% selecting PeopleSoft and 4% selecting Infor Infinium.
 For non-ERP solutions, Blackline was utilized by 8% of the companies, and Hyperion Financial Management (HFM) was a part of the solution for an additional 8% of respondents.
 12% of the responses indicated that their processes were largely manual, relying heavily on tools like Excel to complete processing requirements.